Sexual arousal disorder: Diagnosis

 A psychologist will first consider any psychological or emotional problems; while a sex therapist will examine relationship issues; after which a medical doctor will investigate medical causes for the disorder.
 In order to receive this diagnosis, a woman must, for at least 6 months, report at least 3 of the following symptoms: absent or significantly reduced interest in sexual activity, in sexual or erotic thoughts or fantasies, in initiation of sex or receptiveness to sex, in excitement or pleasure in most sexual encounters, in sexual responsiveness to erotic cues, or in genital or non-genital responses to sexual activity.
 This can be either lifelong or acquired.

 Treatment

-Depending on the cause of the disorder, hormone therapy or a blood-flow enhancing medication, like Viagra, may be appropriate.
+Treatment for sexual arousal disorder varies by cause and may include medical interventions, therapeutic approaches, or lifestyle and physical methods that support arousal and sexual well being.